 In your Client Workbook you will find a worksheet entitled "Letting go of fear."
-The purpose of this exercise is to help you identify and heal any losses that may contribute to your drug use and addictive lifestyle so that you can move forward in your recovery.
-The Worksheet asks you to identify your most recent loss and write it in the space provided.
-Select a loss that seems to have the greatest affect on your drug use and one that you have yet to completely accept.
-Then consider what stage of grieving you are in currently with regard to that loss.
-Then identify any fears associated with the loss you are currently grieving.
-Next, identify emotions and behaviors associated with this fear.
-Finally, select one of the fears you listed and describe just one specific step you can take during the coming week that will help you let go of this fear.
+It asks you to consider what stage of grieving you are in currently and to identify your fears about HIV.
+It then asks you to select one of the fears you listed and to describe just one specific step you can take during the coming week that will help you let go of this fear.
 Then make a commitment to take this step on a particular day or days during the coming week.

+It also asks you to consider what is really important to you in your life-what do you realistically want to accomplish in your lifetime.
+Then select one of these lifetime goals and describe just one specific step you can take in the coming week towards accomplishing one of your goals.
+Make a commitment to take this step on a particular day or days during the coming week.
 Clearly this is an ongoing process and needs to be done thoughtfully.
 Today, we'll take just 10-15 minutes to get you started.
 I encourage you to continue outside of group identifying specific steps to let go of each of your fears.

 Counselor directs group members to the appropriate page in their Workbook, (Counselor provides a handout to those group members who did not bring their Workbook), and instructs group members to begin.
 Counselors walk around the room to offer assistance as needed.

 Counselor calls time after 10-15 minutes and encourages group members to complete the exercise at home as follows: